Exploring Generalizable Automated Program Repair with Large Language Models: Study Methodology

 \paragraph{"Automated (Function-level) Localization" (Automated FL) Prompt} Regarding localization, we also investigate a more realistic setup by drawing the candidate locations from an automated fault localization tool, thus avoiding the assumption of perfect fault localization.
 In our experiments on \defectsFourJ, we employed the spectrum-based tool FLACOCO~\cite{Silva2021FLACOCOFL}.
-For each defect, the top three suspicious functions identified by FLACOCO were included in the prompt.
+For each defect, the top three suspicious functions identified by FLACOCO were included in the \emph{base} prompt, as illustrated in Listing \ref{lst:flacoco-prompt}.
 In instances where a candidate location could not be parsed into a valid function, it was replaced by the next highest-ranked valid function.
+This configuration mirrors practical scenarios where fault localization is imperfect yet still informative.